SuLab/DrugMechDB/SubmissionGuide.md

 Updates may be performed as a batch (multiple updates simultaneously) however, they may not be performed at the same time as submission of new paths.
 Those must be included in a separate Pull Request.
 Adding new paths at the same time as updating existing paths will produce an error.

+## Deletion

+### Deleting an existing path

+Deletion of paths is handled through the deprecation of identifiers.
+To delete a path, first find the `Path ID` (see [Path Identifier](#path-identifier)) then submit a pull request to `utils/deprecated_id.txt`  with one identifier per line.

+After accepting the merge, this path will be removed from the database and the website, and this identifier will be skipped on subsequent paths for a given indication (e.g. if `DB00704_MESH_D000437_1` becomes deprecated, then a new paths is submitted for `DB:DB00704`, `MESH:D000437`, the new path will be given the next available identifier `DB00704_MESH_D000437_2`).